ggoggam/ggoggam.github.io/src/posts/dashboard.md

 ## Setup
 My choice of frameworks was heavily dependent on maintainability of the project.
-Since most of the lab members are already familiar with python and hsa no prior knowledge on popular frontend framework such as React, I decided to implement the web server with `fastapi`, a popular choice of ASGI framework in python.
+Since most of the lab members are already familiar with python and has no prior knowledge on popular frontend framework such as React, I decided to implement the web server with `fastapi`, a popular choice of ASGI framework in python.
 All of the UIs are written in vanilla HTML/CSS with `jinja` templates and DasiyUI[^1] for a nice-looking component library.